A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Searching for an Augmenting Path or a Blossom

 \begin{myremark} We note that, although Edmonds' blossom shrinking algorithm has many expositions in the literature, none of them, as far we have seen, have a detailed proof of the odd set cover construction (Lemma~\ref{lem:compAltPathComplete}).
 We also believe that our work is the first that provides a complete set of invariants and a detailed proof of the odd set cover construction.
 The closest exposition to our work, and which we use as an initial reference for our work, is the LEDA book by N\"aher and Mehlhorn.
 There, as we mentioned earlier, the authors assumed that the right-left direction of Theorem~\ref{thm:quotient} is not needed and, accordingly, they only have invariants equivalent to Invariants~\ref{invar:altLabelsInvarA}-\ref{invar:matchedExaminedInvar}.
 We thus needed to devise Invariants~\ref{invar:distinctInvar}-\ref{invar:oddThenMatchedExaminedInvar} from scratch, which are the invariants showing that the algorithm can construct an odd set cover if the search fails to find two paths or a blossom.
 Similarly to N\"aher and Mehlhorn's book, we did not find a detailed proof of this construction in other standard textbooks~\cite{KorteVygenOptimisation,schrijverBook}. \end{myremark}

 \todo{State that MFCS had a wrong proof for total correctness?}

 \paragraph{Formalisation}

-The most immediate challenge to formalising the correctness proof of Algorithm~\ref{alg:compAltPath} is to design the formalisation such that it is possible to effectively manage the proofs for the invariants we identified, which are numerous, and combine them into proving that the algorithm is totally correct.
-Formalising the invariants themselves is relatively straightforward, where we model invariants as predicates parameterised over the relevant variables in the algorithm.
+The most immediate challenge to formalising the correctness proof of Algorithm~\ref{alg:compAltPath} is to design the formalisation such that it is possible to effectively manage the proofs for the (numerous) invariants we identified, and combine them into proving that the algorithm is totally correct.
+Formalising the invariants themselves is relatively straightforward: we model invariants as predicates parameterised over the relevant variables in the algorithm.
 For instance, Listing~\ref{isabelle:altLabelsInvar} shows the formal predicate corresponding Invariants~\ref{invar:altLabelsInvarA}~and~\ref{invar:altLabelsInvarB}.

 Proving that the invariants hold, on the other hand, is rather involved.
 We note that in much of the previous work on program verification the focus was on automatic verification condition generation from the invariants and the algorithm description.
-There one would state one invariant for the loop, involving all interactions between the state variables.
+There, one would state one invariant for the loop, which involves all interactions between the state variables.
 Most verification conditions for that invariant are then automatically generated, and most of the generated conditions would be discharged automatically.
-The ones which are not are either proved externally as lemmas or proved automatically by strengthening the invariant.
+The ones which are not are either proved externally as lemmas or proved automatically after strengthening the invariant.